Man rescued by helicopter after getting stuck on cliff

 It is thought the man was walking along a path through the area when he became stuck.

-A man had to be rescued by a helicopter after he became stuck nearly 300ft up a cliff.
+A man had to be rescued by a coastguard helicopter after he became stuck nearly 300ft up a cliff on the Isle of Skye.

-People on a nearby yacht raised the alarm after noticing the man in difficulty at The Bad Step on the Isle of Skye, coastguards said.
+People on a nearby yacht called the coastguards after noticing the man in difficulty at the area known as The Bad Step.

-The coastguard helicopter winched the man to safety and flew him to Broadford Airstrip where he was said to be safe and well.
+The helicopter got the man to safety and flew him to Broadford Airstrip.

 Mallaig RNLI lifeboat stood by during the rescue which took place at around 8pm on Thursday.

-It is thought the man was walking along a path through the area when he became stuck at The Bad Step on the south of the island.
+It is thought the man was walking along a path through the area when he became stuck on the south of the island.

 Download: The STV News app is Scotland's favourite and is available for iPhone from the App store and for Android from Google Play.
 Download it today and continue to enjoy STV News wherever you are.